Moura Budberg: Writing career

 Among many other activities, Budberg wrote books and was the script writer for at least two films: Three Sisters (1970), directed by Laurence Olivier and John Sichel, and The Sea Gull (1968), directed by Sidney Lumet.
 She translated Gorky's novel The Life of a Useless Man (1908) into English in 1971.

 Moura Budberg maintained residences in London at Ennismore Gardens and in Cromwell Road.
 She had made her permanent home in England from the time she emigrated there in 1929 until shortly before her death (31 October 1974), when she returned to Italy.

 Family

-Budberg's older half-sister, Alexandra 'Alla' Ignatievna Zakrevskaya (1887–1960), who married Baron Arthur von Engelhardt (1875-1909) in 1908 but divorced in 1909, was the great-grandmother of Nick Clegg, the leader of the British Liberal Democratic Party between December 2007 and May 2015, and Deputy Prime Minister of the United Kingdom from 2010 to 2015.
+Budberg's older half-sister, Alexandra "Alla" Ignatievna Zakrevskaya (1887–1960), who married Baron Arthur von Engelhardt (1875–1909) in 1908 but divorced in 1909, was the great-grandmother of Nick Clegg, the leader of the British political party the Liberal Democrats between December 2007 and May 2015, and Deputy Prime Minister of the United Kingdom from 2010 to 2015.